A survey on multi-player bandits: Towards Realistic Considerations

 The hardest model for rewards is the adversarial case, where the rewards are fixed by an adversary.
-In this case, the goal is to provide a minimax regret bound that holds under any problem instance. \citet{bubeck2020a} showed that for an \textit{adaptive} adversary, who chooses the rewards $X_k(t)$ of the next round based on the previous decisions of the players, the lower bound is linear with $T$.
+In this case, the goal is to provide a minimax regret bound that holds under any problem instance. \citet{bubeck2020a} showed that for an \textit{adaptive} adversary, who chooses the rewards $X_k(t)$ of the next round based on the previous decisions of the players, the regret lower bound is linear with $T$.
 The literature thus focuses on an \textit{oblivious} adversary, who chooses beforehand the sequences of rewards $X_k(t)$.

 \citet{bande2019a} proposed a first algorithm based on the celebrated EXP.3 algorithm.
 The EXP.3 algorithm pulls the arm $k$ with a probability proportional to $e^{-\eta S_k}$ where $\eta$ is the learning rate and $S_k$ is an estimator of $\sum_{s < t} X_k(s)$.
 Not all the terms of this sum are observed, justifying the use of an estimator.
 To avoid collisions, \citet{bande2019a} run EXP.3 in blocks of size $\sqrt{T}$.
 In each of these blocks, the players start by pulling with respect to the probability distribution of EXP.3 until finding a free arm.
 Afterward, the player keeps pulling this arm until the end of the block.
-This algorithm yields a regret of order $T^{3/4}$.
+This algorithm yields a regret scaling with time as $T^{3/4}$.
 Dividing EXP.3 in blocks thus degrades the regret by a factor $T^{1/4}$ here.

 \citet{alatur2020} proposed a similar algorithm, with a leader-followers structure.
 At the beginning of each block, the leader communicates to the followers the arms they have to pull for this block, still using the probability distribution of EXP.3.
-Also, the size of each block is here of order $T^{1/3}$, leading to a better regret scaling with $T^{2/3}$.
+Also, the size of each block is here of order $T^{1/3}$, leading to a better regret, scaling with time as $T^{2/3}$.

 \citet{shi2020b} later extended this algorithm to the no-sensing setting.
 They introduce the \textit{attackability} of the adversary, which is the length of the longest possible sequence of $X_k=0$ on an arm.
 Knowing this quantity $W$, a bit can indeed be correctly sent in time $W+1$.
-When the attackability is of order $T^\alpha$ and $\alpha$ is known, the algorithm of \citet{alatur2020} can then be adapted and yields a regret of order $T^{\frac{2+\alpha}{3}}$.
+When the attackability is of order $T^\alpha$ and $\alpha$ is known, the algorithm of \citet{alatur2020} can then be adapted and yields a regret scaling with time as $T^{\frac{2+\alpha}{3}}$.

 The problem is much harder when $\alpha$ is unknown.
 In this case, the players estimate $\alpha$ by starting from $0$ and increasing this quantity by $\varepsilon$ at each communication failure.
 To keep the players synchronized with the same estimate of $\alpha$, the followers then report the communication failure to the leader.
 These reports are crucial and can also fail because of $0$ rewards. \citet{shi2020b} here use error detection code and randomized communication rounds to avoid such situations.